Install Shibboleth SP on Debian Based linux

 Persistent NameID

 Please note that with the IdPv3 upgrade, Tuakiri is moving from passing Persistent NameIDs in the eduPersonTargetedID attribute to passing them as a Persistent SAML2 NameID.
-When registering a new SP requesting a persistent NameID, please request both the eduPersonTargetedID attribute (for interoperability with existing V2 IdPs), as well as NameID of Persistent format.
-You will be able to add the SAML 2.0 Persistent NameIDFormat after your SP registration is approved - or please get in touch with the Tuakiri Support.
+When registering a new SP requesting a persistent NameID, please request both the eduPersonTargetedID attribute (for interoperability with IdPs that have not migrated to SAML2 NameID), as well as NameID of Persistent format.
+This can be done by including the SAML 2.0 Persistent NameIDFormat (urn:oasis:names:tc:SAML:2.0:nameid-format:persistent) in your SP metadata.
+If not sure, please get in touch with the Tuakiri Service Desk.

 Note